christina-chang-tw/PyOctal/README.md

 ## Getting Started

 ### How to Run a Test?
 Everything is this repository should be run as a python module.
 It uses argparse package to parse command line information to the program.
+You should pass in a .yaml file to set all the parameters.

 **Sweeps**